This is part of our ongoing series on mortgage relief options and how to handle your loan in a crisis.

-Scam artists are predators—always ready to pounce when we are at our most vulnerable.
+Scam artists are predators — ready to pounce when we are the most vulnerable.
 They offer to help and then run off with your money.
 Rude!

-Unfortunately, homeowners are a favorite target for scams and there’s a whole industry specifically directed at those who fall behind on mortgage payments.
+Unfortunately, homeowners are a favorite target for scams.
+There’s a whole industry directed at those who fall behind on mortgage payments.

 How do they do it?
 One method is by surfing public foreclosure notices and then sending personalized, but phony, letters to distressed homeowners.
 Others use bigger bait like TV and newspaper ads with taglines like, “Stop foreclosure now!”

-Well, we’re going to help you learn to ward off these fraudsters now, and then you can head to our post “Worried About Paying Your Mortgage?
-Here’s What To Do in a Crisis” for real help to prevent a foreclosure.
+Well, we’re going to help you learn to ward off these fraudsters now, and then you can head to our post on managing your mortgage in a crisis for real help to prevent a foreclosure.

 Below are five telltale signs of a scam artist.
 Want to learn more about specific types of scams?
 The Federal Trade Commission offers a handy list.